What qualifies you to be an editor?

 What do you charge?

-To start with, it depends on the service and the project.
+To start with, it depends on the service(s) and the project.

 - Please be aware that this is only an approximate representation of rates I use.
 Trying to calculate a project’s cost yourself will not give you an accurate price.
 Please contact me to receive an actual price estimate.